mobingilabs/docs/README.md

 ### Users

 There are two types of Mobingi users; root users and subusers.
-Root users are account super admins.
-These are the accounts you register to Mobingi.
-Subusers are users that are created by root users and are typically given minimal access to perform specific roles.
+Root users are account owners and super admins.
+These are the accounts you register to Mobingi and are in email address form.
+Subusers are users that are created by root users and are typically given minimal access to perform specific roles although subusers can also be admins.

 ### RBAC